-Whether you just came back from vacation or a swimming lesson, your hair care should be at the top of your list after a day swimming in a pool of chlorine.
-Chlorine can wreak havoc on your locks.
-Anyone who has taken a dip into a pool without a swimmer’s cap knows the after effects of chlorine-filled locks: dryness, tangled locks and if it’s color-treated, it might have even turned a brassy shade of green, too.
-To help you to get rid of this issue, we are sharing a list of some shampoos that’ll work if you can’t get your hands on a swimmer’s shampoo.
+Whether you just came back from vacation or a swimming lesson, your hair care should be a top priority after a day swimming in a pool of chlorine.
+Chlorine can wreak havoc on your locks if not rinsed properly.
+Anyone who has taken a dip into a pool without a swimmer’s cap knows the after-effects of chlorine-filled locks.
+You often have to deal with dryness, tangled locks and if it’s color-treated, it might have even turned a brassy shade of green, too.
+That’s why finding a swimmers shampoo is so important!

-Swimmer’s Shampoo Alternatives for Chlorine-Free Hair
+Swimmer’s Shampoo Alternatives

-1. Suave Daily Clarifying Shampoo
+1. Suave Essentials Daily Clarifying Shampoo for Swimmer’s Shampoo

-2. Dove Nutritive Solutions Intensive Repair Shampoo
+2. Dove Nutritive Solutions Clarify & Hydrate Shampoo

-3. Bed Head by TIGI Dumb Blonde Purple Shampoo
+3. Nexxus Blonde Assure Purple Shampoo

 First, try washing hair with a swimmer’s shampoo or a clarifying shampoo.
-Then, follow up with a purple shampoo afterwards.
-Alternatively, you can wash with your swimmer’s shampoo the first day and when it’s time for your next wash, you can treat your hair with the purple shampoo.
-It’s up to you and how much shampoos your hair can tolerate in one sitting.
+Then, follow up with a purple shampoo afterward.
+Alternatively, you can wash with your swimmer’s shampoo the first day and when it’s time for your next wash, you can treat your hair with a purple shampoo.
+Nexxus Blonde Assure Purple Shampoo and Conditioner is a great option!
+It’s up to you and how many different shampoos your hair can tolerate in one sitting.

 How to Prevent Hair Damage While Swimming

-For some, wearing a swimmer’s cap is far from fashionable.
+Wear a Swim CapFor some, wearing a swimmer’s cap is far from fashionable.
 Real talk: Many of us will forgo the cap while swimming and run the risk of having damaged hair.
-Damaged hair isn’t cute though, and can cost you a fortune to repair in the long run.
+Damaged hair isn’t cute though and can cost you a fortune to repair in the long run.

 Use a Leave-in Treatment